Netify - Data Stream Socket

 The Netify Agent handles the deep packet inspection and analysis, but how do you interact with the data available from the agent?
-You can use the high-speed data integrations (IP Sets, CT Labels, nftables Sets, Stats) as well as the live Data Stream described in this document.
+The Socket Plugin provides a standard TCP/IP and Unix socket that can be used to view stats and DPI metadata in JSON format.

 Data via Socket Interface